making/rsc/README.md

 Download an executable jar or native binary (only for x86_64-apple-darwin or x86_64-pc-linux) from [Releases](https://github.com/making/rsc/releases).

+### Install via Coursier
+If you do not already have couriser installed on your machine, install it following steps given here: https://get-coursier.io/docs/cli-installation.

+To install the graalvm binary do: `cs install rsc --contrib`

+To install the jvm binary do:`cs install rscj --contrib`

 ### Install via Homebrew

 You can install native binary via Homebrew.